 Other Carpet Cleaning Tips

-If the laundry detergent isn't working, try diluting some white vinegar with water, about a one to two part ratio will do, and repeating steps two and three.
+If the laundry detergent doesn't work, try diluting some white vinegar with water, about a one to two part ratio will do, and repeat steps two and three.